 On the Webpage Vision from God bore these words from on High: My people have become complacent and are drifting along with the tide of this world and they are being drawn further away from me.
 They have not firmly set their anchor in Me, their solid Rock, and they have not attached themselves to Me; THE LIFELINE I have thrown to them.
 If they do not set their lifeline they will soon perish in the sea of life, that surrounds them, because they are drifting far from Me instead of closer to Me.

 Lifeline in troublesome times is as a rope strung along a vessel's weather deck to provide a handhold in rough weather.
 It is there for a purpose; to ignore that purpose could very well put a person's life in jeopardy of being washed overboard in foul weather.

-Be anxious for nothing; but in everything by prayer and supplication let your requests be made known to God.
-And the peace of God, which passes all understanding, shall guard your hearts and minds through Christ Jesus (Philippians 4:6-7).
+Lifeline in troublesome times is a real blessing to the believer in Christ.
+Scripture reveals: Be careful (anxious) for nothing; but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
+And the peace of God, which passes all understanding, shall keep (guard) your hearts and minds through Christ Jesus (Philippians 4:6-7).